MTG/essentia/FAQ.md

 Writing tests
 -------------
 It is manadatory to write Python unit tests when developing new algorithms to be included in Essentia.
 The easiest way to start writing a test is to adapt [existing examples](https://github.com/MTG/essentia/tree/master/test/src/unittests).
+The tests are based on [unittest](https://docs.python.org/3/library/unittest.html).

 All unit tests for algorithms are located in ```test/src/unittests``` folder.
 They are organized by sub-folders similarly to the code for the algorithms.